-AC Milan v Sampdoria
+AC Milan go top with win over Sampdoria

 Substitution

 Substitution, Sampdoria.
-Ronaldo Vieira replaces Andrea Conti.
+Abdelhamid Sabiri replaces Antonio Candreva.

 Post update